 It shouldn’t matter

-Macrium Reflect and Microsoft OneDrive should be able to co-exist happily without adversely impacting one another.
+Macrium Reflect and Microsoft OneDrive should be able to coexist happily without adversely impacting one another.
 On my machine, for example, they’re quite happy together, and I suspect that’s true on most machines.

-While they’re involved in the example at hand, I want to be clear that this isn’t really about Macrium Reflect and Microsoft OneDrive.
+While they’re involved in the example at hand, this isn’t about Macrium Reflect and Microsoft OneDrive.
 Almost any combination of software can interact in unexpected ways and have unintended side effects.

-That’s what make diagnosis so difficult sometimes.
+That’s what can make diagnosing a problem so difficult sometimes.

 Sometimes it’s obvious